mySecondTeacher

 BEST eLEARNING APAC 2023Recognized after four years of sustained product iteration.

-Product ownership changed my design decisions
+Product ownership strengthened design decisions